Thread Constructor (ThreadStart, Int32)

 A ThreadStart delegate that represents the methods to be invoked when this thread begins executing.

 - Type: System.Int32

-The maximum stack size to be used by the thread, or 0 to use the default maximum stack size specified in the header for the executable.
+The maximum stack size, in bytes, to be used by the thread, or 0 to use the default maximum stack size specified in the header for the executable.

 Important For partially trusted code, maxStackSize is ignored if it is greater than the default stack size.
 No exception is thrown.